foxglove/docs/docs/2-visualizing/8-settings.md

 ---
 title: Settings
+description: Configure Foxglove app settings, privacy preferences, and experimental features.
 ---

-Configure app settings, privacy preferences, and experimental features.
+Configure Foxglove app settings, privacy preferences, and experimental features.

 Click into the _Preferences_ tab in the app sidebar to configure the following settings.